macalinao/ideas/README.md

 * A Yeoman generator for Angular that scaffolds a working route like `rails scaffold`.
 Should use Preston.
 * Ebay sniper that you give a budget (say, $20/month) and it will randomly buy crap and mail it to you
 * Notifier thing that is Yo but solely for notifications
+* Similar music finder based on chord progression, amount of bass, etc. Each song will have some kind of fingerprint that can be compared with other songs.
+* Similar music finder based on what others listened to -- requires a data source

 ### Probably can't do
 * Javascript DAW/Social Network